Skip to main content

 • optimization

 The game is generally well-optimized, functioning smoothly without significant bugs or issues.
-However, it is noted that the controls are not fully optimized for mouse and keyboard users.
+However, it does not provide an optimal experience for mouse and keyboard users.

 • “It just works and doesn't suffer from any bugs or optimization issues.”